 The tanuki is actually a real animal (Nyctereutes procyonoides viverrinus), often appearing in older translations of stories as “raccoon” or “badger,” though it is neither; it’s actually a member of the dog family.

-The artist of most of the images in this article is Matthew Meyer, whose website, Yokai.com, is a highly-recommended, thoroughly-researched guide to the monsters, ghosts, and creatures of Japanese folklore.
-Used with permission of the artist.
+Matthew Meyer’s own website, Yokai.com, is a highly-recommended, thoroughly-researched guide to the monsters, ghosts, and creatures of Japanese folklore.
+His images are with permission of the artist.